eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 Library will automatically use the PAR endpoint during the [authorization code flow](#authorization-code-flow), otherwise it will fall back to a regular authorization request.

-### Place batch credential request

-Library supports placing request against the Batch Endpoint of the Credential Issuer.
-Usage of this feature is not recommended since future release of OpenId4VCI will include to the Credential Issuance endpoint for some of the Batch Endpoint capabilities.

 ### Proof Types Supported

-The current version of the library supports JWT and CWT proofs
+The current version of the library supports JWT proofs

 ### Demonstrating Proof of Possession (DPoP)